justin1997chan/cleaningdata/README.md

 4. Label the dataset with descriptive variable names.
 5. Create and print a new tidy data set with the average for each variable for each activity and subject, to newdata.txt.

+How newdata.txt works
+1. First column = subject
+2. 2nd to 67th column = mean and SD of feature variables
+3. 68th column = activity